TIMAN-group/2L-HMM-paper/jedm-reviews/round-2/reviewer_c_response.md

 >  ...or why they would call something a two-layer HMM when that term is
 >  already used to mean something else (Zhang, 2004).

 We would prefer to not change the name unless you feel this is a large enough problem to prohibit publication.
-We feel that two-layer HMM is still an adequate description of our model that is succinct, and there are other pressures to keep this naming at this point (e.g. the upcoming EDM conference presentation with the current title/abstract).
+We feel that two-layer HMM is still an adequate description of our model that is succinct and accurate, and there are other pressures to keep this naming at this point (e.g. the upcoming EDM conference presentation with the current title/abstract).

 In the event that this is still a sticking point with you after this revision, and you do feel that this overlap is egregious enough to prohibit